Operations management: Production systems

-A production system comprises both the technological elements (machines and tools) and organizational behavior (division of labor and information flow).
-An individual production system is usually analyzed in the literature referring to a single business, therefore it's usually improper to include in a given production system the operations necessary to process goods that are obtained by purchasing or the operations carried by the customer on the sold products, the reason being simply that since businesses need to design their own production systems this then becomes the focus of analysis, modeling and decision making (also called "configuring" a production system).
+A production system comprises both technological elements (machines and tools) and organizational behavior (division of labor and information flow) needed to produce goods and services.
+An individual production system is usually analyzed in the literature referring to a single business; therefore it is usually improper to include in a given production system the operations necessary to process goods that are obtained by purchasing or the operations carried by the customer on the sold products, the reason being simply that since businesses need to design their own production systems this then becomes the focus of analysis, modeling and decision making (also called "configuring" a production system).

+Classification

 A first possible distinction in production systems (technological classification) is between continuous process production and discrete part production (manufacturing).